-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 70 g raisins or dried cranberries
+- 70 g dried cranberries or raisins or sultanas

-- 2 tbsp maple syrup optional
+- 2 tablespoon maple syrup optional

-Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
+- Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
 Line a baking tray with greaseproof paper.

-Place all the ingredients in a mixing bowl and stir until well combined.
+- Place all the ingredients in a mixing bowl and stir until well combined.
 Use your hands if necessary to ensure it's well mixed.

-Using your hands roll the mixture into 10 small balls, place on the baking tray and use your hands to flatten them into cookie shapes.
+- Using your hands roll the mixture into 10 small balls, place on the baking tray and use your hands to flatten them into cookie shapes.

-Bake for 12-15 minutes until just turning golden brown.
+- Bake for 12-15 minutes until just turning golden brown.
 Allow to cool on a wire rack and store in an airtight container for 2-3 days.
 Can be frozen.